jdiaz/kt-yelp/README.md

 fun main(args: Array<String>) {
-    // You can provide an instance of ExecutorService of your choosing.
+    // You can provide an instance of ExecutorService of your choosing. val executor = Executors.newCachedThreadPool()
-    // Alternatively you can pass null instead i.e Yelp(key, null)
-    // kotlin-futures lib will default to ForkJoinPool.commonPool(),
-    // consequently kt-yelp will do to.
-    val executor = Executors.newCachedThreadPool()
     val yelp = Yelp(System.getProperty("yelpkey"), executor)
     val params = mapOf(